Zenith Z-100

 The Z-100 computer is a personal computer made by Zenith Data Systems (ZDS).
 It was a competitor to the IBM PC.

 Design

-The Zenith Data Systems Z-100 is a pre-assembled version of the Heathkit H100 electronic kit.
+The Zenith Data Systems Z-100 is a pre-assembled version of the Heathkit H100 electronic kit, but unlike the Zenith Z-89 the Z-100 was designed first as a preassembled product.
 In the same family, the Z-120 is an all-in-one model with self-contained monitor, and the Z-110 (called the low profile model) is similar in size to the cabinet of an IBM PC.
 Both models have a built-in keyboard that was modeled after the IBM Selectric typewriter.